-My favorite animal of all time is a weird one, and if you haven’t guessed it by now, it’s the Giant Anteater.
+My favorite animal of all time is a weird one, and if you haven’t guessed by now, it’s the Giant Anteater.

-With an impressively long tongue and a strange looking pointy nose, the Giant Anteater is the coolest mammal you probably knew nothing about!
+With an impressively long tongue and a strange-looking pointy nose, the Giant Anteater is the coolest mammal you probably knew nothing about!

 Here are 30 interesting facts about the Giant Anteater that you didn’t know:

-- Sticking with the tongue, and the word stick.
-The Giant Anteaters tongue has tiny backward facing barbs, that hook onto its food.
+Sticking with the tongue and the word stick.
+The Giant Anteaters tongue has tiny backward-facing barbs that hook onto its food.
 As an added weapon, the saliva of a Giant Anteater is extremely sticky.
 Both of these combined make it extremely difficult for prey to escape.

-- They can flick their tongues in and out of their mouths up to 150 times per minute.
+They can flick their tongues in and out of their mouths up to 150 times per minute.
 Or more than twice a second.

 Anteaters have been known to supplement their diets with soft fruits such as mango and papaya, should they stumble across any.
 Although Mango-eater doesn’t quite have the same ring to it as Anteater.

-- They’ll eat around 35,000 ants and termites a day, which is about 1 million a month!
-That’ll be like the entire population of Austin, Texas; or Dublin, Ireland; being eaten by a single creature every month (of course in small insects, and not people).
+They’ll eat around 35,000 ants and termites a day, which is about 1 million a month!
+That’ll be like the entire population of Austin, Texas; or Dublin, Ireland; being eaten by a single creature every month (of course, in small insects, and not people).

-- Giant Anteaters have no teeth.
-Instead they have hard plates in their mouths that crush up ants and termites as they are rushed up their snouts with their tongues.
+Giant Anteaters have no teeth.
+Instead, they have hard plates in their mouths that crush up ants and termites as they are rushed up their snouts with their tongues.
 This creates a sort of insect paste that they swallow.

 They only feed at a nest or mound for 2 minutes at a time.

-There’s two reasons for this:
+There are two reasons for this: